 - Queensland: This state is considering stricter penalties for dangerous dog ownership, including potential jail time, mandatory public control of all dogs, and bans on specific breeds.

-- South Australia: The local council or the Dog and Cat Management Board determines consequences, ranging from fines to up to two years in jail.
+- South Australia: Consequences are determined by the local council or the Dog and Cat Management Board, ranging from fines to jail time (up to two years) for those who incite a dog attack.

 - Western Australia: Similar to South Australia, pet owners who incite attacks face potential jail time.

-A reputable legal group, JB Solicitors, can represent your interests, help you understand any compensation or legal defence options, and walk you through the complexities of dog attack regulations.
+A reputable legal group, JB Solicitors, can walk you through the claim process, help you understand any compensation or legal defence options, and walk you through the complexities of dog attack regulations.
+For peace of mind and consultation about personal injury law, don’t wait till an incident happens.